axkibe/plotle/shared/README.md

 Meshcraft
 =========
-This code is shared between the MeshCraft server and shell.
+This code is shared between the Meshcraft server and shell.

 Subdirs
 =======